 Latisse Clinical Trials

-The first clinical trial I want to talk about is the one done by Allergan, the makers of Latisse.
+The first clinical trial I want to talk about is the one done by Allergan, the maker of Latisse.

 Latisse is the only FDA-approved lash serum on the market today.
 This product is marketed as a treatment for hypotrichosis, which is the loss of eyelashes.